Q: What size propane tank do I need for my patio heater?

 Q: Does the propane tank come with my patio heater?

-Propane tanks do not typically come with the patio heater and must be purchased separately.
+Propane tanks do not come with the patio heater and must be purchased separately.

 Q: Where do I purchase a propane tank?

-Twenty pound propane tanks are easily found at home improvement stores.
-Additionally, there are several propane tank exchange companies where the customer can simply exchange an empty tank for a full one.
-This is very quick and easy.
+Twenty pound propane tanks are easily found at many home improvement, grocery, and convenience stores.
+Additionally, there are propane tank exchange services where the customer can simply exchange an empty tank for a full one.

 Q: How much clearance is required above my patio heater?